 Have you ever been relaxing at home browsing Pinterest or catching up on the latest Facebook gossip and noticed that your hands feel like they have gone to sleep?
 Nerve compression with use of a tablet or smartphone is something many of us face on a daily basis due to the positions that these devices place us in.
 “Tablet Tingling” or “iPad Hand” can easily be addressed with conservative management such as splinting, therapy to address nerve compression and education on provocative positions.
 If these symptoms continue to linger, a referral to a local hand or spine surgeon may be required.

 As technology continues to infiltrate the world we are set to see a continued increase in technology-related overuse injuries.
 Cellphones, tablets and computers can put us in unnatural positions for extended periods of time, which can lead to more serious problems down the line.
 Luckily most of these conditions can be treated successfully and quickly if addressed at the early onset of symptoms.
-If you have aches or pains that you think may be related to the aforementioned conditions, make sure to schedule a complimentary injury screen at your nearest Athletico location.
+If you have aches or pains that you think may be related to the aforementioned conditions, make sure to schedule a free injury screen at your nearest Athletico location.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.